Dangers of Smoking and Snorting OxyContin

 Effects of Smoking OxyContin

-Smoking an opioid is one of the fastest ways to deliver the substance to the brain.
+Smoking OxyContin is one of the fastest ways to deliver the substance to the brain.
 This rapid delivery is associated with a very quick onset of effects and a powerful high.
-Using a drug like OxyContin—which is intended for oral use—in such a manner could represent an escalation in compulsive patterns of misuse and a furthering of the development of an opioid addiction.7,8
+Using a drug like this—which is intended for oral use—in such a manner could represent an escalation in compulsive patterns of misuse and a furthering of the development of an opioid addiction.7,8

 A recent study surveyed hundreds of young adults in NYC nightlife venues and reported that nearly 1 in 5 survey respondents had smoked prescription drugs.
 In general, survey responses suggested that the use of the drugs in question began with oral consumption but then eventually progressed to smoking.
 The same study found a significant impact of smoking on drug-related problems.8